 We hope that this Guide will allow anyone involved in technology transactions to form a basic understanding of what issues are important and merit further discussion with legal and other professional counsel.

-To facilitate revisions or updates of this Guide, this publication is available on Gray Plant's web site at www.gpmlaw.com as well as the web site of the Minnesota Department of Employment and Economic Development at www.positivelyminnesota.com.
-If you are looking for the most current version of the Guide, please check the above web sites to see if an update has been completed.
+To facilitate revisions or updates of this Guide, this publication is available at Gray Plant Mooty and at Minnesota Department of Employment and Economic Development.
+If you are looking for the most current version of the Guide, please check the above websites to see if an update has been completed.
 It is our sincere hope that you will find the following Guide helpful as you seek to achieve agreements that are a "win win" for both parties.

-Michael R. Cohen Gray Plant Mooty
+Michael R. Cohen, CIPP/US, CIPP/E Gray Plant Mooty